 Suicide attempts can be thought of as self-harming behaviours with intent to die.
-Suicide is a significant public health concern, with a recent report highlighting that probable suicides were the leading cause of death among 5-24 year olds in Scotland between 2011 and 2020 (Public Health Scotland, 2022).
-Following the tragic deaths by suicide of a number of children and young people in custody in Scotland, an expert review of mental health services at Her Majesty's Prison and Young Offender Institute (HMP YOI) Polmont was undertaken and the Justice Committee of the Scottish Parliament undertook a short inquiry to explore issues around the secure care and prison places for children and young people in Scotland - both of which made a number of recommendations for improvements.
-In response to this public health concern, the Scottish Government launched their most recent Suicide Prevention Strategy 2022-2032 and initial 3 year action plan.
+Suicide is a significant health concern, with a 2022 report highlighting that probable suicides were the leading cause of death among 5-24 year olds in Scotland between 2011 and 2020 (Public Health Scotland, 2022).
+Following the tragic deaths by suicide of a number of children and young people in custody in Scotland, an expert review of mental health services at Her Majesty's Prison and Young Offender Institute (HMP YOI) Polmont was undertaken which made a number of recommendations for improvements.
+In response to this public health concern, the Scottish Government launched their most recent Suicide Prevention Strategy 2022-2032 and initial three year suicide prevention action plan - Creating Hope Together.